robertsweetman/module_2/mdbook/src/3_developing_ai_and_ml_apps.md

 ### Prototype

 #### Data Gathering
 We can automate data gathering, manipulation and storage by leveraging infrastructure as code (IaC) tools like Terraform.
-This brings up an AWS RDS PostgreSQL database in the cloud, uses AWS Lambdas (written in Rust for speed and cheapness) REF: to get the data and pipe the data into the database.
+This brings up an AWS RDS PostgreSQL database in the cloud, uses AWS Lambdas (written in Rust for speed and cheapness) (Loige.co 2023) to get the data and pipe the data into the database.

 To avoid the "it works on my machine" problem we should use GitHub Actions to drive cloud deployment, Lambda updates and ultimately ML execution/testing/training.
 Using action runners means anyone in the team can update the application, following appropriate review of course.